Updated June 4, 2026

 10,000,000 views earns approximately:

-- Gaming: $5,000–$10,000
+- Gaming: $5,000 to $10,000

-- Entertainment: $6,000–$20,000
+- Entertainment: $6,000 to $20,000

-- Education: $20,000–$50,000
+- Education: $20,000 to $50,000

-- Finance/investing: $50,000–$150,000
+- Finance/investing: $50,000 to $150,000

 The single biggest factor in all these figures is niche.
 A finance video with 1 million views earns as much as a gaming video with 10 million views.
-RPM — not raw views — determines what YouTube actually deposits into your AdSense account.
+RPM, not raw views, determines what YouTube actually deposits into your AdSense account.

-YouTube Shorts Pay Per View vs Long-Form — What Shorts Actually Earn
+YouTube Shorts Pay Per View vs Long-Form, What Shorts Actually Earn

 YouTube Shorts earn through a different mechanism than long-form videos.
-While long-form content earns via your channel's CPM and RPM rate, Shorts earnings come from the YouTube Shorts revenue pool — a collective fund distributed based on your share of total Shorts views that month.
+While long-form content earns via your channel's CPM and RPM rate, Shorts earnings come from the YouTube Shorts revenue pool, a collective fund distributed based on your share of total Shorts views that month.

 | Content Type | Typical RPM Range | Ad Slots Available | Why |